 The Spanish-translation fact sheets have already been downloaded a total of 5,565 times.

 A short survey submitted to participants of presentations or trade booths run by the PDP Coordinator revealed that 81% of agriculture professionals will be able to communicate to their own stakeholders about SARE educational products and that 35% will use SARE products in their own outreach activities.
 In addition, close to 100% improved their knowledge of SARE offerings, and of the Western SARE PDP Program.

 Educational & Outreach Activities

 Face of SARE

-For face-to-face promotion of Western SARE grants and services, the State Coordinator has so far reached approximately 280 agricultural professionals and producers through four presentations and three grower meetings in 2019-20.
+For face-to-face promotion of Western SARE grants and services, the State Coordinator has reached approximately 710 agricultural professionals and producers through five presentations and three grower meetings in 2019-20.
 The topics focused on integrated pest management to target audiences in forage crops (alfalfa, wheat), tree fruits (apple, peach, cherry), and vegetable production (onion, melon, lettuce greens, and more).
-In addition, the State Coordinator received multiple copies of the full SARE book and pamphlet packet and displayed and handed them out at three larger events, including the Utah State Horticultural Association Annual Convention, attended by 76 fruit growers, a greenhouse trade show that reached over 500 general community members, and the Urban and Small Farms trade show, which reached close to 215 commercial small farm producers and agricultural professionals.
+In addition, the State Coordinator received multiple copies of the full SARE book and pamphlet packet and displayed and handed them out at three larger events, including the Utah State Horticultural Association Annual Convention, attended by 76 fruit growers, a greenhouse trade show that reached over 500 general community members, and the Urban and Small Farms trade shows, which reached on average 250 commercial small farm producers and agricultural professionals.
 The coordinator has also promoted WSARE grants in emails to community mailing lists, the Utah Pests Facebook page, and through a quarterly newsletter delivered to over 9,000 individuals in Utah.